“HCI Research in Healthcare: Using Theory from Evidence to Practice”

 Healthcare presents a particularly challenging domain for Human-Computer Interaction (HCI) research.
 The complexity of work, variability of work practices across organizations, richness of, and reliance on information, and continuous collaborative activity [2, 9] provide opportunities to explore new forms of interaction and to advance theory in this domain .

 This workshop builds on the CHI 2013 workshop: HCI Fieldwork in Healthcare: Creating a Graduate Guidebook .
 Here we brought together researchers from diverse backgrounds to share experiences and expertise in carrying out healthcare fieldwork in both clinical and non-clinical settings: across hospitals, outpatient care facilities, homecare environments, and on the move when using mobile healthcare technology.
 This workshop was very successful, receiving 36 submissions, from which 20 delegates were invited to participate.
-The workshop has resulted in two edited volumes that will be in print by CHI 2014.
+The workshop has resulted in two edited volumes that will be in print by early 2015.